Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Discussions and summary

-Additionally, the explicitly measured values of $T_{n}$ in this paper are significantly smaller than what one would expect in the scenario of monotonic variation of the flow angles between forward and backward rapidity windows determined by eccentricities calculated using participating projectile and target nuclei.
-According to calculations in Ref.~\cite{PhysRevC.90.034915}, the RMS value of the forward-backward twist $(2\Psi_B-2\Psi_F)$ distribution in such an approach is about $0.5$ for mid-central collisions, which would translate to $T_2\approx 0.5^2/4$, again much larger than values we observed experimentally.
+Additionally, the measured values of $T_{n}$ are significantly smaller than what one would expect in the scenario of monotonic variation of the flow angles between forward and backward pseudorapidity windows determined by eccentricities calculated using participant nucleons from projectile and target nuclei.
+According to calculations in Ref.~\cite{PhysRevC.90.034915}, the RMS value of the forward-backward twist $(2\Psi_B-2\Psi_F)$ distribution in such an approach is about $0.5$ for mid-central collisions, which would translate to $T_2\approx 0.5^2/4$, again much larger than values observed experimentally.

-As noticed in Sec.~\ref{intro}, flow magnitude fluctuations likely bias the measurements of $r_n$ and $T_n$ correlators toward smaller values, but this effect would not be able to explain an order of magnitude difference in the above estimates.
+As noticed in Sec.~\ref{intro}, effective flow magnitude weights likely bias the measurements of $r_n$ and $T_n$ correlators toward smaller values, but this effect would not be able to explain an order of magnitude difference in the above estimates.
 In the future high statistics measurements, it will be possible to study the effect of flow magnitude fluctuations by introducing additional $v_n$ weights in the definitions of Eq.~\ref{T2def}.